danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 tar -xvf ffmpeg-git-amd64-static.tar.xz
 ```

-Remove the archive:
+Remove the downloaded archive:

 ```shell
 rm ffmpeg-git-amd64-static.tar.xz
 ```

-And rename the extracted directory to `ffmpeg`, so it matches the configured layer name in the Serverless manifest:
+And rename the extracted directory to `ffmpeg`, so it matches the configured layer name in the Serverless manifest.
+For example:

 ```shell
 mv ffmpeg-git-20191029-amd64-static ffmpeg